 In addition, any new virus that is produced during reactivation can then be prevented from infecting other cells with the use of ongoing ART.6,7 Recent research has shown that additional therapies, together with latency-reversing agents, may be needed to fully eliminate latent HIV from the body.7

-Beyond its potential as a possible HIV latency-reversing agent, lefitolimod may also improve the body’s immune response to HIV.8
+Beyond its potential as a possible HIV latency-reversing agent, lefitolimod may also improve the body’sto HIV.8

 How are clinical trials of investigational drugs conducted?

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.9

 - Phase I trials: Researchers test an investigational drug in a small group of people (20–80) for the first time.
 The purpose is to evaluate its safety and identify side effects.

 - Phase II trials: The investigational drug is administered to a larger group of people (100–300) to determine its effectiveness and to further evaluate its safety.